Elementary Faculty & Assistants

 Tiffany Tidswell joined FACS in 2006.
 She began teaching physical education in 2009, having previously served as an educational assistant in senior kindergarten.
 She also utilizes her collegiate soccer experience to coach varsity girls' soccer at FACS.
 Mrs. Tidswell majored in Christian education with a minor in physical education at Central Bible College.
 She served for six years as a co-pastor to youth at a church in Melbourne, Florida.
 "I love children.
 I love sports.
 But first and foremost, I love Jesus,” she said.

-Monny Baker joined us in 2010 and coordinates our iPad instructional program for elementary students students.
+Monny Baker joined us in 2010 and coordinates our elementary Spanish and iPad instructional programs for elementary students.
 A native of Monterrey, Mexico, Mrs. Baker received her Bachelor of Arts in Business Management with a minor in Informational Systems from Oral Roberts University .
-She previously taught first grade at a charter school in San Antonio, TX, and Spanish at FACS.
+She previously taught first grade at a charter school in San Antonio, TX.
 "I am a Christian first, but I am also a teacher,” she said.
 “I deeply value education and I have seen first-hand the difference FACS has made in the lives of my children."

 Libby Bizzle joined FACS in 2007.
-She serves as educational assistant in Lisa Taylor's Senior Kindergarten class.
+She serves as educational assistant in our third-grade classrooms.
 She attended the University of Memphis and graduated from the Methodist Hospital School of Nursing.
 She has served as a registered nurse for 22 years, the last 13 at East Memphis Surgery Center.
 "I am blessed and thrilled to be working with the great teachers and students here at FACS," she said.

 Angie Crenshaw serves as an educational assistant in fifth grade.
 She holds a Bachelor’s in Business Administration from the University of Memphis.
 She has been active in children’s ministry at Bartlett Baptist Church, teaches Sunday school, and is an Awana leader.